-, For TEA Use Only Adjustments and/or annotations made this page have been confirmed with TEXAS EDUCATION AGENCY 015-807 Standard Application System (SAS) County-District No. by elephone/e-mail/FAX on School Years 2010-2013 by of TEA.
-30,1001 1 0013 2010 2013 Amendment No. Texas Title I Priority Schools Grant Schedule #4-Program Requirements F art 2: Statutory Requireme nts ederal Statutory Requirements Primary Component Where Described - her strategies for providing operational flexibility Program Assurances and intensive support, such as- un under a new governance arrangement, such 25 n within the LEA or SEA; or school-based budget formula that is weighted based on student needs 26 er I and Tier II schools is prohibited from Program Assurances model in more than 50% of those schools. signing Schedule #1, the applicant is certify omponent descriptions and activities. ing that all requirements are Pa rt 3: Statutory Assurances The state of the s Statutory Assurance Descript 1 at financial assistance provided under the grant pr ogram will supplement, and not d local funds allocated to the campus.
-It it will use its TTIPS Grant to implement fully an d effectively an intervention in 2 t the LEA commits to serve consistent with the fir t it will establish annual goals for student achieve d mathematics and measure progress on the lead 3 er to monitor each Tier I and Tier II school that it funds, and establish goals (approved by the TEA) to hold accountable its Tier III schools that receive school improvement funds.
-Applicant provides assurance that t it will, if it implements a restart model in a Tier I or Tier II school include in its 4 I provisions to hold the charter operator, charter i tion accountable for complying with the final fede 5 t it will report to the TEA the school-level data re quired under section III of the final federal requirements.
-6 t it will participate in any evaluation of the grant ng its contractors, or the Texas Education Agency , including its contractors. t 4: TEA Program Assurance es TEA Assurance Description are made available, the grantee must demonstra Successful completion of the early implementation Quarterly Implementation Reports (QIR), the Model Selection and Description Report, and through participa TEA technical assistance. a.
-The Model Selection and Description Report must be submitted to TEA no later than February 1, 20 1 completion of the following eeds Assessment process. - nt budget by the required categories.
-Selection of the intervention model. ctivities to implement selected intervention mode 1. imeline of Grant Activities.
+For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with TEXAS EDUCATION AGENCY 015-807 Standard Application System (SAS) County-District No. by telephone/e-mail/FAX on School Years 2010-2013 by of TEA.
+School (ears 2010-2015 Amendment No. Texas Title I Priority Schools Grant Schedule #4-Program Requirements F Part 2: Statutory Requirement nts Requirement Description - Fe ederal Statutory Requirements Primary Component Where Described her strategies for providing operational flexibility Program Assurances and intensive support, such as 25 un under a new governance arrangement, such n within the LEA or SEA; or based on student needs school-based budget formula that is weighted er I and Tier II schools is prohibited from Program Assurances 26 model in more than 50% of those schools.
+Frogram Assurances By signing Schedule #1, the applicant is certify ing that all requirements are omponent descriptions and activities.
+Pa rt 3: Statutory Assurances - Statutory Assurance Descript 1 t financial assistance provided under the grant pr ogram will supplement, and not d local funds allocated to the campus. t it will use its TTIPS Grant to implement fully and d effectively an intervention in 2 t the LEA commits to serve consistent with the fir Applicant provides assurance that it will establish annual goals for student achievement on the State's assessments d mathematics and measure progress on the lead 3 er to monitor each Tier I and Tier II school that it funds, and establish goals (approved by the TEA) to hold accountable its Tier III schools that receive school improvement funds.
+Applicant provides assurance that it will, if it implements a restart model in a Tier I or Tier II school, include in its 4 contract or agreement terms and provisions to hold the charter operator, charter management organization, or education management organization accountable for complying with the final federal requirements.
+Applicant provides assurance that it will report to the TEA the school-level data required under section III of the 5 final federal requirements. t it will report to the TEA the school-level data rec quired under section III of the - t it will participate in any evaluation of the grant of conducted by the U.S. 6 ng its contractors, or the Texas Education Agency Par t 4: TEA Program Assurance The contract of the contract o , TEA Assurance Description Before full implementation funds are made available, the grantee must demonstra te that all early implementation activities have been completed.
+Successful completion of the early implementation will be measured in the Quarterly Implementation Reports (QIR), the Model Selection and Description Report, and through participation in TEA technical assistance. - 1 a.
+The Model Selection and Description Report must be submitted to TEA no later than February 1, 2011 .
+1 tted at any time prior to the deadline.
+Grantees n nust demonstrate successful completion of the followin i Comprehensive N g activities: eeds Assessment process. , it budget by the required categories. · i Selection of the intervention model. İ ctivities to implement selected intervention mode 1. imeline of Grant Activities.